No Joke: Trump Really Does Want To Buy Greenland

 Greenland's government last week tried to hit a diplomatic tone while making it clear that the island wasn't on the market.

-"We have a good cooperation with USA," the island's government said in a statement on its website.
+"We have a good cooperation with USA," the government said in a statement on its website.
 "Of course, Greenland is not for sale."

-Former Danish Prime Minister Lars Lokke Rasmussen said of the idea, "It must be an April Fool's Day joke."
+Former Danish Prime Minister Lars Lokke Rasmussen said of the idea, "It must be an April Fools' Day joke."

 It must be an April Fool’s Day joke ... but totally out of sesson! https://t.co/ev5DDVZc5f— Lars Løkke Rasmussen (@larsloekke) August 15, 2019